-  Ok, time for another break and more BBQ'ed chicken, maybe that BBQ chicken was giving me more energy to hit the ball further :) or it might be that the thick edged grade A Revolution bat has something to do with it.
+Ok, time for another break and more BBQ'ed chicken, maybe that BBQ chicken was giving me more energy to hit the ball further :) or it might be that the thick-edged grade A Revolution bat has something to do with it.
 I believe it was later than the other.
-Some more Gatorade and I was ready to test the Inferno 950 which has played a part in getting so many runs for West Indian sensation Chris Gayle.
-I am sure I cannot hit the ball as far as Chris, but wanted to test it with whatever fire power I had.
-The first ball went for 149 meters, second for 151, third for 148, fourth for 147.5, 5th for 152 and last one for 146.
+Some more Gatorade and I were ready to test the Inferno 950 which has played a part in getting so many runs for West Indian sensation Chris Gayle.
+I am sure I cannot hit the ball as far as Chris but wanted to test it with whatever firepower I had.
+The first ball went for 149 meters, second for 151, third for 148, fourth for 147.5, 5th for 152, and last one for 146.

 Ball # Distance

 1 149 meters

 3 148 meters

 5 152 meters

 So that concludes our very crude testing of high-end cricket bats from three different brands.
 There were several balls that were mishits and were not counted in the test.
 It is quite hard to hit 18 full tosses in succession to the boundaries.